cau-se/ARCHES-PiCar-X/docs/getting_started.md

 <script src="{{ site.baseurl }}{% link assets/js/tabs.js %}"> </script>

 # Getting Started
 This project based on ROS and Docker.
 Due to the used interfaces on the RPi, we have to use Linux Kernel functions for GPIO and I2C.
-Before you can start this project you have to activate GPIO and I2C.
-If you already activated these modules, you can proceed with ##.
-Otherwise you have to build these modules first.
+Before you can start this project you need to [install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) and you have to [check whether the GPIO and I2C modules are installed](#check-if-required-modules-are-installed).
+If these modules are installed already, you can proceed with [activating I2C and GPIO](#activate-gpio-and-i2c-on-your-system).

 | The PiCar-X by Sunfounder| The digital twin prototype in GAZEBO   |
 | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |